Sons of the Desert: Plot

 Mr. Laurel and Mr. Hardy belong to a fraternal lodge called Sons of the Desert.
 It is resolved that all members must attend the upcoming national convention in Chicago.
 While Oliver is eager to honor the oath no matter what his wife Lottie says, Stan is apprehensive that his own wife Betty won't allow it.

-Mrs. Hardy has already planned a retreat to the mountains.
+Upon return home, it is then revealed that Mrs. Hardy is vehemently against Oliver attending the convention as she has already planned a retreat to the mountains.
 To get out of it, Oliver pretends to be ill.
-Stan then arranges for a fake doctor to prescribe a trip to Honolulu.
-Laurel and Hardy leave for their trip, with their wives unaware that they're really going to the convention.
+Stan then arranges for a fake doctor (a vetenarian, who diagnoses Ollie with Double Canis Delirous) to prescribe a trip to Honolulu.
+Though Stan has initial permission from Betty to head to the convention, he is ultimately forced to go along with the trip to Honolulu to watch over Oliver.
+Laurel and Hardy leave for their trip, with their wives oblivious to the fact that they're really going to the convention.

-The boys have a wonderful time at their stag function.
+The boys have a wonderful time at the convention, though Oliver almost bungles it when fellow conventioneer Charlie has him talk with his sister - Lottie Hardy - by phone.
 Little do they know that the ship returning from Honolulu is sinking in a typhoon.
-The wives become alarmed and go to the steamship office, where a list of casualties will be announced later.
-The wives go to a movie to pass the time until the report comes in -- and see their husbands in a newsreel covering the Sons of the Desert convention.
-Meanwhile Stan and Oliver return home to find their houses empty.
-They hide in the attic, but make so much noise that they have to escape from the house before the wives find them.
-A suspicious policeman turns them in at Hardy's front door.
+The wives become alarmed and go to the steamship office, where they learn that survivors have been picked up by a rescue ship which is set to arrive in 36 hours, while a list of casualties will be announced later.
+The wives go to a movie theater to watch the news to pass the time until the next report comes in -- and see their husbands in a newsreel covering the Sons of the Desert convention.
+Meanwhile Stan and Oliver return home to find their houses empty, only to learn there from a newspaper about the Honolulu liner sinking.
+Desperate to evade their spouses until the next day, they hide in the attic, but make so much noise that they have to escape from the house before the wives find them, resulting in them climbing up the roof while in their nightgowns during a thunderstorm, after which they climb down the drainpipe, intending to go to a hotel to spend the night there.
+However, a suspicious policeman turns them in at Hardy's front door.

 Under pressure, Oliver tries to maintain the illusion that they were shipwreck survivors, but Betty quickly sees through the lie.
 Stan eventually confesses, which leads to relief from Betty and anger from Lottie.
 Betty is pleased to have won her earlier bet with Lottie about which husband was more honest, and rewards Stan with affection.

-Oliver, however, must face Lottie's fury, not only for the deception but also for embarrassing her in front of her friend.
+Oliver, however, must face Lottie's fury, not only for the deception but also for embarrassing her in front of her friend, resulting in Oliver being bombarded with the entire household crockery.